milesj/figg/README.md

 ### Strings

-Strings are a primitive type that declare a sequence of UTF-8 characters, represented by a set of wrapping double quotes.
+Strings are a primitive type that declare a sequence of UTF-8 characters, represented by a set of wrapping double quotes (`"`).

 ```
 str "This is a string"
 ```

 Strings can also span multiple lines without extra syntax.
 When using this form, newlines (`\n`) are converted into spaces (`\s`).
-However, when nested within a block scope, the additional lines must also be indented accordingly.
+Furthermore, when nested within a block scope, the additional lines must also be indented accordingly.

 ```
 str "This is a